emahoneyy2/Stata_mapping/README.md

 ## Contents

 The repository is organized into folders (where appropriate) to group related scripts.
-However, many scripts may be directly in the main directory.
+However, some scripts may be directly in the main directory.
 Here's a general overview:

 * **FL_county_maps: Contains scripts related to mapping the change in the volume of foreign investment in Florida real estate over time by county.
 * **README.md: This file.